TejaAmbati-02/DSA_Practice/README.md

-This Repo is the Practice questions of Krunal DSA Playlist
+This Repo is the Practice questions of Krunal DSA Playlist answers will be in Python